-- 1. Minimum Floor Area: - A. Any Building intended in whole or part for single-family residential purposes shall provide a minimum overall Floor Area of eleven hundred (1,100) square feet, with at least eight hundred fifty (850) square feet of Floor Area on the first floor.
+1. Minimum Floor Area:

+- A. Any Building intended in whole or part for single-family residential purposes shall provide a minimum overall Floor Area of eleven hundred (1,100) square feet, with at least eight hundred fifty (850) square feet of Floor Area on the first floor.
 Minimum Floor Area shall be measured at each level from the outside edge of wall to outside edge of wall.
-Basements, exterior balconies, unenclosed porches, and garages shall not be included in the minimum Floor Area calculation. - A.B.
-The Zoning Administrator can administratively approve a smaller minimum first Floor Area of eight hundred fifty (850) square feet in order to accommodate an attached maximum six hundred (600) square foot Garage.
+Basements, exterior balconies, unenclosed porches, and garages shall not be included in the minimum Floor Area calculation. - B. The Zoning Administrator can administratively approve a minimum first Floor Area of less than eight hundred fifty (850) square feet in order to accommodate an attached maximum six hundred (600) square foot Garage.
 However, the minimum first Floor Area to be used for residential purposes shall be equal to or greater than the combined Floor Area of attached Garages and detached accessory Structures.
 The architecture shall be of a type and quality that is compatible to the surrounding area and shall be reviewed and approved by the Zoning Administrator.
-The minimum overall Floor Area of eleven hundred (1,100) square feet shall still be met. - BC.
-Any Building intended in whole or part for A single-family residential unit in a mixed--use Building and -multi-family residential purposes-units shall provide a minimum overall Floor Area (per unit) as follows: - i.
-Two-family Buildings (duplexes): Eight hundred fifty (850) square feet per unit. - ii.
-Multi-family units Buildings that exceed two (2) units or single-family residential units- that isare part of a mixed-use development: - a.
-Six hundred (600) square feet per one-bedroom unit.
+The minimum overall Floor Area of eleven hundred (1,100) square feet shall still be met. - C. A single-family residential unit in a mixed-use Building and multi-family residential units shall provide a minimum overall Floor Area (per unit) as follows: - i.
+Two-family Buildings (duplexes): Eight hundred fifty (850) square feet per - ii.
+Multi-family units or single-family residential units that are part of a mixed-use development: - a.
+Six hundred (600) square feet per one-bedroom unit. - b.

-- b.
 Seven hundred (700) square feet per two-bedroom unit. - c.
 Eight hundred (800) square feet per three-bedroom unit. - d.
 An additional one hundred (100) square feet for each additional bedroom. - C. The board of adjustment may grant a Special Exception to permit a Building of less than the required minimum Floor Area where such grant would not be contrary to the spirit or intent of the Ordinance, and provided the proposed Building would not be of such character or quality as to depreciate the property values of the surrounding area.